sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 268. ### Is it keys should be globally unique?
-     Keys used within arrays should be unique among their siblings but they don’t need to be globally unique. i.e, You can use the same keys withtwo different arrays.
+     Keys used within arrays should be unique among their siblings but they don’t need to be globally unique. i.e, You can use the same keys with two different arrays.

      For example, the below book component uses two arrays with different arrays,

      ```javascript
      function Book(props) {
        const index = (